jonlpersson/ed-latimore/site/_posts/2022-07-16-ed-latimores-top-11-authenticity-quotes.md

 ![ed latimore authenticity quote &quot;authenticity only a selling a point when it does not need to be&quot;](/assets/images/posts/authenticityonlysellingpointwhennotneeded.png){: width="2160" height="2160"}

-> Your authenticity is a selling point only if you don't need it to be.&nbsp;
+> Your authenticity is a selling point only if you don't need it to be.

 ---